 SOCIAL SUPPORT 48 percentage point increase in clients who report having someone in their lives they can turn to for support. [^]Validated 6-months post therapy, collected fom 2023 cycle 1.
 IMPACT & DELIVERY NEW PILOT IN MALAWI In June 2024, we signed a memorandum of understanding (MoU) with the Ministry of Health in Malawi to pilot our depression treatment program in Malawi.
 This five-year partnership commits StrongMinds to training, supervising, and providing technical support to Community Health Workers (CHWs) who will facilitate interpersonal group therapy (IPT-G) sessions across the country.
 Through this partnership, we aim to build the capacity of the Ministry of Health CHWs to provide mental health support, while also engaging in public awareness initiatives to educate people about depression, mental health, and the benefits of therapy.
-The progress we've made in scaling through government partnerships is evident.
-Strong Minds began its journey in Uganda, where we successfully scaled our model to reach tens of thousands of clients.
-Building on this success, we expanded our operations to Zambia in
+The progress we've made in scaling through government partnerships since StrongMinds' inception is evident.
+It took 11 years to secure ministry partnerships in Uganda,

-Government entities across Africa are increasingly looking to invest in mental health care solutions.
-2019, where we replicated and adapted our approach to serve new populations.
-Our recent success with NGO and government partnerships in Kenya have further demonstrated our capacity to adapt and scale in diverse settings, laying the groundwork for broader expansion.
-By partnering with the Ministry of Health in Malawi, StrongMinds is poised to continue its trajectory of growth, extending our proven depression treatment model to more communities across Africa.
+Government agencies across Africa are increasingly looking to invest in mental health care solutions. five years in Zambia, and just one year in Kenya.
+In this instance, the Ministry of Health in Malawi initiated the partnership conversation, which is a credit to the progress, visibility, and momentum we have achieved in other countries, and demonstrates that scaling through government partnerships is a highly effective strategy.
 SPOTLIGHT ON ADVOCACY: COALITION FOR SCALING MENTAL HEALTH As a founding member of the Coalition for Scaling Mental Health (CSMH), we are joining forces with frontline mental health implementers to close the mental health treatment gap through collaboration, and drive collective action toward the identification, adoption, and scaling of effective mental health interventions.
 The four founding organizations of CSMH are StrongMinds, Shamiri Institute, Friendship Bench, and Ubuntu.
 Together, we have provided mental health support to millions of individuals through communitybased models.
 CSMH was founded on its shared values of democratizing mental health care for all and eliminating discrimination based on race, gender, ethnicity, profession, or any other demographic factors.
 The coalition will combine advocacy and dialogue, research and evidence, and the development of common measures, to broaden representation of diverse voices on the global mental health stage, and elevate the voices of frontline mental health implementers.
 We are excited to continue driving meaningful change on a global scale and look forward to sharing the impact of our collective efforts in the coming months.